Entire-Circus/E-Commerce-Product-Review-Analysis/README.md

    - Pricing and popularity trends
    - Rating distribution and category-level performance

-3. **Text Analysis**
+3. **Text Analysis (NLP)**
    - Sentiment classification using BERT
-   - Topic modeling and aspect-based sentiment analysis
    - Alignment of review sentiment with rating data
+   - Aspect-based sentiment analysis and topic modeling with BERTopic

 4. **Predictive Modeling**
    - Feature selection and preprocessing
-   - Model training and evaluation (Linear Regression, Ridge, Random Forest, etc.)
+   - Model training and evaluation (Poly Ridge, Random Forest, XGBoost)
-   - Performance comparison and model selection
+   - Feature evaluation and sales prediction

 5. **Interactive Dashboard**
    - Built with Streamlit
-   - Visual summaries of EDA and sentiment analysis
+   - Visual summaries of EDA and NLP and Predictive Modeling
    - Real-time sales prediction using user-defined inputs

 6. **Deployment**